 Certificate Application Form: Applicants will apply via CIIS’ application portal, where applicants will submit their information and documents.
 This process will be completed online including paying the application fee.

 Background and Goal Statement: In 2-3 pages, you will describe your background and interest in this certificate.
 Tell us anything pertinent regarding your personal development and progress through the stages of licensure, commissioning, or ordination.
 Please include descriptions of your training in therapy, medicine, counseling law, or spiritual direction.
+Tell us about your training in diversity, equity, and inclusion and how you use that knowledge and skill base to improve your clinical work or spiritual direction practice.
 Share how you learned the following topics didactically and where you practiced these skills and knowledge with diverse clinical populations: the understanding of psychological diagnoses; understanding of the therapeutic alliance; how to conduct individual and group psychotherapy; recognition of transference and counter-transference; skills in addressing diversity, inclusion, and belonging; maintaining professional and pastoral boundaries; and confidentiality.
 Tell us how you integrate psychology, mindfulness, or spirituality into your own practices of personal development.

 Resume or Curriculum Vitae: Applicants will include a resume or CV that outlines the history of their higher education, licensure, ordainment, or commission status, practica, internships, residencies, work in service to communities, pastoral care, and fieldwork.